xamarin/xamarin-forms-samples/WebServices/TodoAzureAuthADB2CClientFlow/README.md

 In order to run this sample application the following steps must be carried out:

-1. Update Constants.cs, in the PCL project.
+1. Update Constants.cs, in the .NET Standard Library project.
 1. In the iOS project, update Info.plist to include the URL scheme.
 1. In the Android project, update AndroidManifest.xml to include the URL scheme.